 Skip to main content

-For investments in film productions, audiovisual series and live performing arts and musical shows
+For investments in film productions, audiovisual series and live performances of performing arts and music

 1. For investments in Spanish film productions and audiovisual series (art.
 36.1 LIS)

-Investments in Spanish productions of feature films and short films and audiovisual fiction, animation or documentary series, which allow the preparation of a physical support prior to their serial industrial production, will entitle the producer to a 30% deduction with respect to the first million. of euros from the base of the deduction, and 25% on the excess of said amount.
+Investments in Spanish productions of feature films and short films and audiovisual series of fiction, animation or documentaries, which allow the creation of a physical support prior to their serial industrial production, will entitle the producer to a deduction of 30% on the first million euros of the deduction base, and 25% on the excess of said amount.
 The amount of this deduction may not exceed 10 million euros.

-The basis of the deduction will be constituted by the total cost of production, as well as the expenses for obtaining copies and the advertising and promotion expenses borne by the producer up to the limit for both of 40% of the production cost.
+The basis for the deduction will be the total cost of production, as well as the costs of obtaining copies and the advertising and promotion costs borne by the producer up to a limit for both of 40% of the cost of production.
 At least 50% of the deduction base must correspond to expenses incurred in Spanish territory.
 The basis for assessment will be reduced by the amount of any grants received to finance investments entitling the producer to this deduction.

-The amount of this deduction, together with the rest of the aid received, may not exceed 50% of the production cost.
+The amount of this deduction, together with the rest of the aid received, may not exceed 50% of the cost of production.
 However, this limit will be raised for certain productions.

 2. For investments in foreign film productions in Spain (art.
 36.2 LIS)

-Producers registered in the Administrative Registry of Cinematographic Companies of the Institute of Cinematography and Audiovisual Arts who are responsible for the execution of a foreign production of feature films or audiovisual works that allow the preparation of a physical support prior to their industrial production. serial will be entitled to the deduction provided for in this section for expenses incurred in Spanish territory.
+Producers registered in the Administrative Registry of Film Companies of the Institute of Cinematography and Audiovisual Arts who are in charge of the execution of a foreign production of feature films or audiovisual works that allow the creation of a physical support prior to their serial industrial production will be entitled to the deduction provided for in this section for expenses incurred in Spanish territory.

 The basis of assessment will include the following expenses made in Spanish territory directly relating to the production:

-1. The expenses of creative personnel, provided they have tax residence in Spain or in a member state of the European Economic Area, with a limit of 100,000 euros per person.
+1. Expenses for creative staff, provided that they have tax residence in Spain or in a member state of the European Economic Area, with a limit of 100,000 euros per person.

 2. Expenses deriving from the use of technical industries and other suppliers.